gerald-x/flask-mongodb-auth/README.md

 # flask-mongodb-auth
-API authentication using flask and mongodb, using flask-jwt-etended
+API authentication using flask and mongodb, using flask-jwt-extended